HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 # About the executable/app

 The algorithm prints the plug-in and the bias-corrected variance components estimators for the first identifier effects (e.g. variance of worker effects), the second identifier effects (e.g. variance of firm effects), and the covariance of both these effects (e.g. covariance of worker-firm effects).
 The user may choose to compute only a subset of these three components.
 Additionally, the executable will create a CSV file that stores the outcome variable, the first and second set of identifiers, and the estimated fixed effects for every observation that belongs to the leave-out connected set as defined in KSS.
 The algorithm also saves the statistical leverages, Pii, as well the weighting terms defined as Bii in KSS for a given variance component.
+More details of this are provided below at the Results output and Detailed csv output sections.

 # Installation

 ## Windows

-1. Download our latest version of the package from the following [link](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.7.0/vchdfe--windows-latest.tar.gz).
+1. Download our latest version of the package from the following [link](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.7.1/vchdfe--windows-latest.tar.gz).
 Move this file to `desired_installation_path`.
 2. Open up a powershell terminal.
 We recommend to run powershell as administrator for installation.
 To do this, open Windows menu, type "powershell".
 Right-click on the powershell, click "run as administrator".

 3. Change the current directory to to the desired installation path by typing  in the powershell